BBowenDev/BotWise/README.md

 ```
 python preseter.py A B C
 ```
-- `A` is the number of accounts to build the model from
+- `A`- the number of accounts to build the training model
-- `B` is the number of accounts to build the max
+- `B`- the number of accounts to build the maxing model
-- `C` is your Twitter Bearer Authentication Token.
-If you do not have a token, you can apply for one [here](https://developer.twitter.com/).
+- `C`- your Twitter Bearer Authentication Token

 Limited options for model creation are accessible from the command line, but the declaration of `Trainer` and `Tester` objects in the script allow for more customization.

+The model will pull account data from the `list_train.tsv`, `list_max.tsv`, and `list_train.tsv`.
+Training a new model will result in __ new files:
+- `base_model.json`- a _critical_ JSON file containing model average and standard deviation
+- `base_max.json`- a _critical_ JSON file containing model max values
+- `data_train.json`- a JSON file containing API training data for re-testing later
+- `data_max.json`- a JSON file containing API maxing data for re-testing later
+- `data_test.json`- a JSON file containing API testing data for re-testing later
+- `output_test.csv`- a CSV file containing raw formatted output for training data
+- `output_max.csv`- a CSV file containing raw formatted output for maxing data
+- `output_test.csv`- a CSV file containing raw formatted output for testing data
+- `std_dev_base.csv`- a CSV file containing average and standard deviation values for training data